Nerdico36/DATANVI-N01-Group-4-Final-Project/README.md

 Anotonio Luis P. Guidote

 Setup instructions (for local running):
 Recommended: Using the Pycharm IDE, create a project and install the pandas and dash packages.
-Then, replace all contents of the project folder with the contents of the --- folder in this repository.
+Then, replace all contents of the project folder with the contents of the finalProject folder in this repository.
 Next, run the main.py file.
 Lastly, click/access the link that appears in the console.
 This will take you to the complete dashboard page.
+Possible Alternatives (non-specific and untested): Download the finalProject folder and run using some other IDE, such as perhaps IDLE, with the above mentioned packages installed in the local devce's version of Python.
+May also be possible via terminal/command line.